DaemonicLabs/Voodoo/docs/testing/README.md

 assuming you have a `.kt` file and `.lock.hjson` ready to use from [Building](../building)

-gradle and kscript run configurations were covered in [Building](../building) in the rest of the guide i will mainly use the gradle javaExec task

 ## MultiMC

 Disclaimer: this functionality is not supported by the MultiMC devs, so do not